geopython/pygeoapi/docs/source/index.rst

 .. note::

-   Did you know about the `pygeoapi workshop`_?
+   Did you know about the `Diving into pygeoapi workshop`_?
 Ready to get your hands dirty?
 Dive in!

 .. toctree::
    :maxdepth: 4